smart-data-models/dataModel.Battery/BatteryStatus/doc/spec_JA.md

         model: https://schema.org/Text
         type: Property
     dataProvider:
-      description: A sequence of characters identifying the provider of the harmonised data entity.
+      description: A sequence of characters identifying the provider of the harmonised data entity
       type: string
       x-ngsi:
         type: Property
     dateCreated:
       description: Entity creation timestamp.
-This will usually be allocated by the storage platform.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateModified:
       description: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dcPowerInput:
-      description: 'Property.
-Model:''http://schema.org/Number''.
-Numeric value in volts for the continuous current charge.
-Units:''volts'''
+      description: Numeric value in volts for the continuous current charge
       type: number
       x-ngsi:
         model: http://schema.org/Number
         type: Property
         units: volts
     dcPowerOutput:
-      description: 'Property.
-Model:''http://schema.org/Number''.
-Numeric value in volts for the continuous current charge.
-Units:''volts'''
+      description: Numeric value in volts for the continuous current charge
       type: number
       x-ngsi:
         model: http://schema.org/Number